How Healthy Soil Can Help Stabilize Weather Patterns

 How Carbon is Stored in Soil:

 How much carbon soils can absorb and how long they can store it varies by location and is effectively determined by how the land is managed.
-Because almost half the land that can support plant life on Earth has been converted to croplands, pastures and rangelands, soils have actually lost 50 to 70 percent of the carbon they once held.
+Because almost half the land that can support plant life on Earth has been converted to croplands, pastures, and rangelands, soils have actually lost 50 to 70 percent of the carbon they once held.
 This has contributed about a quarter of all the manmade global greenhouse gas emissions that are warming the planet.

 How soil stores carbon: